neri/toyscript/docs/toyir.md

 # ToyIR

 * ToyIR is an intermediate language designed for internal processing of ToyScript.
 NOT FOR EXTERNAL EXCHANGE.
-* Most opcode has a corresponding WebAssembly instruction, which differs significantly from raw WebAssembly in that it explicitly specifies stack input and output.
-However, stack I/O is strictly determined on a per-instruction basis, so it is not possible to specify a value that deviates from the expected value.
+* Most IR opcodes are bound to the corresponding WebAssembly instructions.
+Stack input/output must be specified strictly in a manner similar to SSA.
 * Variable length using an array of 32-bit words, with the first word in the same format in all opcodes.

 ### First word format